Encapsulated Coffee Brewer Science

 Benefits of Flat-bed Extraction

 In TPoC p103, Gagne highlights that the ideal coffee bed is a flat cylindrical one (as opposed to a cone shape) with no agitation and no water bypass.
 This is because it “produces an extraction that is more even … because the velocity of water remains constant across it”.
-This is exactly the what the SSC Brewer delivers.
+This is exactly what the SSC Brewer delivers.

 Filter Plate Design